digidem/mapeo-core/README.md

 Valid `opts` options include:

 * `opts.deviceType` (string): one of `{'desktop', 'mobile'}`.
 This affects how sync works.
 Mobile peers will not receive full-resolution media from other devices, but share them *to* desktop devices.
+* `opts.internetDiscovery` (boolean): set to `true` if you want to discover peers on the internet.
+Otherwise only local network peers will be sought after.

 ## Observations API